clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

 # Evolution of communication

+In the second part of this assignment, we will model the evolution of a communication system.
 A possible way of representing a communication system is by using matrices that describe a mapping from a set of meanings to a set of forms (or signals).
 For instance, the well known alarm call system of Vervet monkeys \citep{seyfarth1980monkey} in its usual idealization, can be described as follows:

 \begin{table}[h!]
 \begin{tabular}{ll}